Programs & Services

 Why Reforestation?

-• Over the past 20 years, wildland fires in New Mexico have burned over 5.45 million acres
+Since 2020, wildland fires in New Mexico have burned more than 7 million acres.

 Contact: